 Roll the cookies in sugar

 Once the matcha cookie dough is chilled, preheat the oven to 350F.
-At this point scoop out the dough using a 2 Tbsp cookie scooper (these are medium-sized cookies) and form it into a ball.
+At this point scoop out the dough using a 2 tablespoon cookie scooper (these are medium-sized cookies) and form it into a ball.
 Then, roll the cookie dough ball in sugar.

 Rolling cookie dough in sugar was a fun trick I first tried in my Vegan Lemon Sugar Cookies that I am now obsessed with!
 The science behind this is that adding granulated sugar to the outside of the dough dries out the outer layer of dough before the interior of the dough can set.
 Essentially, this leads to more "crackly" and "crinkly" vegan matcha cookies!